-Why study Comparative Literature at the UvA?
+Why study Comparative Literature in Amsterdam?

 Comparative Literature is an accredited degree programme of Literary Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Literary Studies and the title Master of Arts (MA).

 Want to know more?

 Reread all of the information at your own convenience in our factsheet.